semrush/intergalactic/website/docs/components/select/select-code.md

 @## Multiselect

 The component has the ability to select several options.
-This functionality can be enabled by using `multiselect` property.
+This functionality can be enabled by using the `multiselect` property.

 The layout of options inside the component will be changed to `Select.OptionCheckbox`, and the `value` will become an array.

 @example multiselect

-@## Sorting Multiselect options
+@## Sorting multiselect options

 The example below shows one of the ways to sort the selected options.